+Call a landlord tenant lawyer in Orlando or a landlord tenant lawyer in Clermont FL today at 407-335-8113.
 Landlord tenant law is an area of law that involves a great deal of controversy and bitterness between the litigants.
-Let’s analyze the perspectives of both parties, the landlord and the tenant, in order to gain a deeper understanding of some of the issues involved in a housing dispute..
-In doing so, I have created a hypothetical landlord-tenant case study to create a framework for this discussion of what the parties often fight about in and out of court.
+Let’s analyze the perspectives of both parties, the landlord and the tenant, in order to gain a deeper understanding of some of the issues involved in a housing dispute.
+Included is a hypothetical landlord-tenant scenario to create a framework for this discussion of what the parties often fight about in these situations.
 If you need help with your lease, your eviction case, or any kind of a landlord-tenant legal issue, contact Attorney Jonathan Jacobs who is a landlord tenant lawyer in Orlando, and a landlord tenant lawyer in Clermont FL.
 Contact us today for your free consultation!

 Hypothetical Landlord Tenant Dispute: Plaintiff/Landlord v.
 Defendant/Tenant

 By way of hypothetical example, a landlord sues a tenant.
-First, I will present the hypothetical landlord’s point of view.
-As an attorney, I seek to understand both sides of the argument to help my clients win their case(s).
-The landlord wants to sell his condominium because the value has gone up significantly in a short period of time.
+First, we will present the hypothetical landlord’s point of view.
+As an law firm, we seek to understand both sides of the argument to help our clients win their cases.
+In this hypo, the landlord wants to sell his condominium because the value has gone up significantly in a short period of time.
 In his mind, the tenant has been nothing but a complainer, and too much trouble to be worth renting their home to.
-The tenant has shown little appreciation for the maintenance of the property, and regardless, his/her lease will not be renewed the coming year.
-So, knowing this information, why not try to compel the tenant to leave voluntarily, or at least plan for the next tenant or next step with/for the home?
+The landlord tells her landlord tenant lawyer in Orlando that her tenant has shown little appreciation for the maintenance of the property, and regardless, his/her lease will not be renewed the coming year.
+Knowing this information, why not try to compel the tenant to leave voluntarily, or at least plan for the next tenant or next step with/for the home?

 From the landlord’s viewpoint, the tenant has become at best a minor nuisance, at worst a tenant with whom they cannot reason with.
 The tenant has text messaged and called dozens of times to demand repairs for the A/C, a leaky faucet, an electrical outlet that does not work properly, a door has become unhinged, etc. The list could go on ranging from serious repair problems to more ordinary household wear and tear (reasonable daily maintenance).
 Perhaps these are perfectly reasonable issues that need to be addressed to ensure the habitability of the residence and the comfort of the renters.
 Then again, the landlord might not believe that those repairs are his/her responsibility.
 This is why reading, reviewing, and understanding your renter’s contract is of the utmost importance.